its-Moha/Andela-News/README.md

 # 📲Features

-⚪️ User permission on runtime installation : example internet permission ⚪️ Layouts Using material design guidelines
+⚪️ User permission on runtime installation : example internet permission\
-⚪️ Navigation: (utilize Jetpack) .
+⚪️ Layouts Using material design guidelines\
+⚪️ Navigation: utilized Jetpack to go go through different fragments of the app\
-⚪️ Navigation- Optional(utilize ViewModel + LiveData)- [UI updates]
+⚪️ Navigation- using ViewModel + LiveData\
-⚪️ Android LifeCycle
+⚪️ Android LifeCycle\
-⚪️ Internet: using coroutines to get your data to avoid latency blocking.
+⚪️ Internet: using coroutines to get your data to avoid latency blocking\
-⚪️ Backend-connection: using Retrofit and REST
+⚪️ Backend-connection: using Retrofit and REST\
-⚪️ Loading on UI: deffutil and animations for better sliding inside the app ⚪️ WorkManager
+⚪️ Loading on UI: deffutil and animations for better sliding inside the app \
+⚪️ WorkManager\
-⚪️ Paggination
+⚪️ Paggination dividing a document into discrete pages\
+⚪️ Custom Loading Animation ProgressBar\
-⚪️ Database using Roomdatabase
+⚪️ Database using Roomdatabase\
-⚪️ Data persistence:  using Room
+⚪️ Data persistence:  using Room\
-⚪️ news api
+⚪️ Api: using news api

 # 📷Screenshots in video/gif